 Day 1: Cusco – Sacred Valley – Machu Picchu Pueblo

-We will pick you up from your hotel in Cusco at 7:00 AM and drive for 20 minutes to the Alpaca Center.
-There, you will meet llamas, alpacas, vicuñas, and guanacos and learn about their role in Andean culture.
-Our next stop is the Taray Lookout Point, which offers stunning views of the Sacred Valley.
+We will pick you up from your hotel in Cusco at 7 am and drive for 30 minutes to the Alpaca Farm, where you will meet llamas, alpacas, vicuñas, and guanacos.
+Our expert tour guides will explain the differences and importance of these South American camels to Andean culture.
+Next, you will drive to Mirador Taray, a perfect viewpoint to enjoy amazing views of the Sacred Valley and the Andes.

 Day 2: Explore Machu Picchu – Cusco